anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 * CNTT RA1/RA2 is deployed on NFVI that needs to be certified.
 * A set of tests are run on NFVI to determine the NFVI readiness for certification process.
 * Golden KPIs are taken as a reference.
-* A set of tests are run on the target NFVI.
+* A set of tests are run on the target NFVI (target for certification).
 * KPIs obtained from the target NFVI are collected and submitted to certification portal.
 * The NFVI KPIs are reviewed and compared with Golden KPIs to determine if the certification badge is to be provided to NFVI or not.
 * Perform VNF interoperability verifications against an implementation of CNTT reference architecture, leveraging existing OPNFV Intake Process.
 Upstream projects will define features/capabilities, test scenarios, and test cases to augment existing OVP test harnesses to be executed via the OVP Ecosystem.
 Third-party test platforms may also be leveraged, if desired.